Skip to content

 • Audit trail table (fsi_inventoryalerts) deployed in Dataverse

-• PowerShell script for orphaned agent detection is deployed and scheduled
+• PowerShell script for orphaned agent detection deployed and scheduled

 • Orphaned agent remediation workflow documented and tested